Chart Color Schemes

 Employment

-Lithgow Surrounds has a balanced workforce with both white and blue collar jobs, with manufacturing and industrial sectors well-represented.
-As of June 2025, the unemployment rate is 2.3%.
+Lithgow Surrounds has a balanced workforce with both white and blue collar jobs, strongly represented by manufacturing and industrial sectors.
+Its unemployment rate is 2.8%.

-However, health care & social assistance employs only 11.8% of local workers, below Rest of NSW's 16.9%.
-The area may offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between June 2024 and June 2025, the labour force decreased by 2.4%, while employment declined by 3.3%, causing unemployment to rise by 0.9 percentage points.
-In contrast, Rest of NSW experienced a 0.1% employment decline and 0.3% labour force growth, with a 0.4 percentage point rise in unemployment.
-State-level data from Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Lithgow Surrounds' employment mix suggests local employment should increase by 5.7% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Over a 12-month period ending September 2025, labour force decreased by 3.4% and employment declined by 4.4%, increasing unemployment by 1.0 percentage points.
+In contrast, Rest of NSW experienced milder declines in employment (0.5%) and labour force (0.1%), with a smaller rise in unemployment (0.4%).
+State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with an unemployment rate of 3.9%, slightly better than the national rate of 4.3%.
+Jobs and Skills Australia's forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lithgow Surrounds' employment mix, local employment is estimated to increase by 5.7% over five years and 12.4% over ten years.

 Frequently Asked Questions - Employment